-In the 19th century, the manufactures of hats uses the rabbit’s fur.
-At that time, this city (Danbury) is famous for Abraham Lincoln’s hats.
+In the 19th century, the manufacturers of hats used rabbit fur.
+At that time, this city (Danbury) was famous for Abraham Lincoln’s hats.

 For manufacturing of these hats, the fur was first made to separate out from the animal pelt with the help of an orange-colored solution that contains mercury nitrate.

 But because of poor ventilation, the hatter was used to breathe mercury fumes that majorly lead to chronic mercury poisoning (learn more in the case study section).

 Why Mercurial Tremor is called to be Danbury Tremor?

 Danbury is a city in Connecticut, USA which was known to be the mass producer of famous hats.
 In the 19th century, roughly, 5 million hats were produced per year among 56 different factories.